The term Wholly Owned Subsidiary refers to a company whose shares or voting rights are completely owned by another (parent) company.

-GST (Yes if company wants to apply then fill in the required information)
+- GST (Yes if a company wants to apply then fill in the required information)

-It is a web generated form and requires affixation by the directors and the shareholders.
+It is a web-generated form and requires affixation by the directors and the shareholders.
 It will not be generated if any director or shareholder does not have both the DIN and PAN.
-Fill details for INC-9 form:
+Fill details for the INC-9 form:

 Post incorporation Compliance

 This is the last step in the way.
-Now download the SPICe+ Part A & Part B forms, AGILE Pro form and the INC-9 form and upload them on the MCA website and pay the required processing fees.
+Now download the SPICe+ Part A & Part B forms, the AGILE Pro form, and the INC-9 form and upload them on the MCA website and pay the required processing fees.

 After processing, the Registrar of Companies shall scrutinize the documents following which the incorporation process will be complete.
 The process as mentioned above is quite clearly time-consuming and requires an expert to smoothen it up.
-Registration Arena is just the expert hub that can help you to not only form a wholly owned subsidiary but also file taxes, returns, and more.
+Registration Arena is just the expert hub that can help you not only form a wholly-owned subsidiary but also file taxes, returns, and more.